Medieval English, Anglo-Irish, and Irish Literature, History of the Book, Codicology and Palaeography, Literature and Science, Literature and the Law

 I’m in my fourth year in History at Carleton.
 I moved to Ottawa three years ago from Kitchener, ON.
 This year, I am developing digital history skills by working with my classmates on digitizing Late Medieval folio pages and learning the mystic arts involved in digital codicology.
 My usual interests include medieval women, medieval Christianity and monasticism , disability studies, and sexuality and gender.
 This year I am working on an Honours research project, which will be a year long endeavour into late medieval convents, considering what images they were exposed to and how the cloister impacted the lives of the nuns living there.

-I’m Zeno Karl Schindler Barker Junior Research Fellow at Durham University.
+I’m Alexander von Humboldt Research Fellow at the Friedrich Meineke Institute, Free University of Berlin.
 My research interests span the cultural and intellectual history of the early and high Middle Ages, with a particular focus on book history.
-My most recent research output has focused on the Physiologus and on the codicology of miscellany manuscripts.
-I’m currently working on secret writing and cryptography in Durham Priory Library manuscripts from the ninth to the sixteenth centuries, examining community identity, the social experience of secrecy, and the boundary between graphic symbol and written word.
-If you want to get in touch, drop me an email to anna [dot] dorofeeva [at] durham [dt] ac [dot] uk.
+My most recent research output has focused on the Physiologus, the codicology of miscellany manuscripts and medieval cryptography.
+I’m currently working on the interaction between Caroline and Visigothic minuscule scripts in early medieval Catalonia, cataloguing the palaeographical changes that are evidence of cultural exchange and migration of written practices.
+If you want to get in touch, drop me an email: dorofeeva [at] zedat.fu-berlin [dot] de.